TavstalDev/TavstalDev/README.md

 <h1 align="Center">About me</h1>

-Welcome to my github profile.
+<p align="center">Welcome to my github profile.</p>
-My name is Zoltan and I use "Tavstal" as my nick.
+<p align="center">My name is Zoltan and I use "Tavstal" as my nick.</p>
-I'm a passionate self-taught programmer from Hungary.
-My main focus is on C# and the .NET, .NETFramework and .ASPNET frameworks to develop various library, console, desktop or web applications.
+<p align="center">I'm a passionate self-taught programmer from Hungary.
+My main focus is on C# and the .NET, .NETFramework and .ASPNET frameworks to develop various library, console, desktop or web applications.</p>

 ##